 You’ll need something to insert the wires into so they’re not going directly into your cake.
 I like to use these thin plastic lollipop sticks with hollow centres, as the wires fit nicely into them.
 Alternatively, you could use thin straws, or dip the wires into some Safety Seal to make it food safe.

-I actually used a dummy cake for this tutorial so my bunny can live in my studio for a while, and I inserted the wires directly into the polystyrene, but if you’re using real cake then you’ll definitely need to use one of those methods of keeping the wires away from your cake.
+I actually used a dummy cake for this tutorial so my bunny can live in my studio for a while, which meant I could just insert the wires directly into the polystyrene, but if you’re using real cake then you’ll definitely need to use one of those methods of keeping the wires away from your cake.

 Use the ends of the wires to mark where you want the ears to go, then insert your lollipop sticks or straws, and insert the ears into those.
 If you’ve dipped the wires in Safety Seal, then it’s a good idea to poke the holes with a skewer before inserting the ears, so the wires go in more easily.
 This makes the ears less likely to break.

 I added a few flowers to the ears, because why not?
 And also, why not make a little matching bunny tail?

 Here’s the video, and you can skip through to find the bits you want to see.

 0.03 – Four petal flowers